j-niyosz/Temperature-display-on-a-webserver/README.md

 For this project you will find  :
 ## Ping pong code's file :
 This code uses a RX-TX connection to transfer the information from the Arduino UNO to the ESP8266.
+For the set up, we make a common ground by connecting the 2 ground together.Then we connect the RX of the ESP to the TX of the Arduino and the TX of the Arduino to the RX of the ESP.
 Unfortunately, the transmission between the two chips doesn't work.
 We do not know how to solve the problem.
 If someone has an idea you are welcome.
 ##  Functional Code:
 This file contains the separated codes for the webserver and the temperature measurement.
 You will find videos showing the result on computer for each code.
-##  Softserial Code :
+##  Software Serial Code :
-Because we had problems with the RX-TX connection, we tried a Software Serial connection.
+Because we had problems with the RX-TX connection, we tried a SoftwareSerial connection.
 But we encounter the same problem.
 It seems that : the data transmission is done through the TX of the Arduino UNO and not the pin we considered for the serial.
 You will find pictures of data frame seen on oscilloscope.
 ## About the project :
 This project has been realized by the group 8 composed by Jostein Niyonzima and Luca Giambarresi.